MicrosoftDocs/ef-core-for-beginners/README.md

 1. Review the recommended extensions and install them.
 1. When everything is done loading, find the CodeTour for the video you're watching in the **CodeTours** pane in the **Explorer** in Visual Studio.
 Right-click on the CodeTour and select **Start Tour** to begin the walkthrough.
 The walkthrough is in English and basically follows the videos step-by-step, (additional information and links).

-### Windows/macOS/Linux with Docker/containers and Visual Studio Code (recommended scenario)
+### Windows/macOS/Linux with Docker/containers and Visual Studio Code

 This scenario uses open source tooling and supports any operating system.
 The development container includes ALL prerequisties, including SQL Server, PostgreSQL, .NET SDK, and more.
 The ContosoPizza SQL Server database is also pre-configured.